bondians/juksite4/README.md

 Documentation and Support
 -------------------------

-To just run it in testing mode, use '''rails s''' from the command line.
+To just run it in testing mode, use **rails s** from the command line.

 Issues
 -------------